 Q: Will a bolt handle from a Savage 110 work on my Axis?

 A: No, the ramp for the primary extraction is built into the Axis bolt handle whereas it's built into the rear baffle on the 110.
-Mounting a 110 bolt handle on an Axis would result in zero primary extraction and would make opening the bolt on a fired case difficult.
+Mounting a 110 bolt handle on an Axis will result in zero primary extraction and will make removing a fired case from the chamber very difficult.

 Q: Is the Axis action compatible with any of the 110 stocks?

 A: No, the screw spacing, magazine and trigger arrangement are totally unique to the Axis and are not compatible with any of the various 110 action configurations.